Healthdirect Free Australian health advice you can count on.

 How is a Baker's cyst diagnosed?

-A doctor can often diagnose a Baker's cyst by examining the knee and shining a torch through the lump to see whether it is filled with fluid.
+A doctor can usually diagnose a Baker's cyst by examining the knee and shining a torch through the lump to see whether it is filled with fluid.
 They might order an x-ray to check for arthritis in the knee, which may be causing the problem.

 How is a Baker’s cyst treated?

-If a child has a painless Baker’s cyst, it can usually be left alone.
-In children, most Baker’s cysts disappear eventually without treatment.
+In adults, Baker's cysts often get better and go away by themselves, so they may not need any treatment.
+If a child has a painless Baker's cyst, it can usually be left alone.
+In children, most Baker's cysts disappear eventually without treatment.

 If the cyst is associated with arthritis or a knee injury, then treating these conditions can help.
 Another treatment is physiotherapy using hot or cold packs and exercises to keep the knee strong and mobile.